mgreiler/se-unlocked/Transcripts/EP_64_Nicolas_Dular.md

 now much, much more.

-And if I said like, say we should do it that way, maybe it's just an opinion, but stated does a fact that we should do it.
+And if I said like, say we should do it that way, maybe it's just an opinion, but stated as fact that we should do it.
 And yeah, as an engineer, it's easier.
 You just Talk, and you spin off ideas with others.
 And as a manager, you should be careful about doing this and this.
 And, and essentially you're not the one doing the work.

 If I say, ah, just rec refactor the service, there could be so many edge cases.
 I, I will not think about because I'm not the one in the code and who knows everything about.
-Yeah.

-[00:26:01] **Michaela:** And so how did you feel about people having problems and coming to you?
+[00:26:01] **Michaela:** Yeah.
+And so how did you feel about people having problems and coming to you?
 Did they even come to you with their problems and telling you like this and that.